la2050/challenge/_2021/create/noun-project.md

   - Promote our partner organizations, community leaders, and the final collection to highlight Los Angeles and set a new precedent for visual representation
-Approximately how many people will be directly impacted by this proposal?: '1000' Approximately how many people will be indirectly impacted by this proposal?: '6000000' Please describe the broader impact of your proposal.: >- This project will directly impact LA’s creative community by supporting local photographers and students.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '6000000' Describe how Los Angeles County will be different if your work is successful.: >- This project will directly impact LA’s creative community by supporting local photographers and students.
 By highlighting some of the incredible people in our communities and organizations working in the areas of immigration, gender